-It is crucial to identify basement issues with water seepage in your house at an early stage.
-Wet basements really are a common occurrence, and often disregarded, or go unnoticed in the beginning.
+It is important to recognize basement issues with water seepage in your own home at an early stage.
+Wet basements really are a common occurrence, and often forgotten, or go unnoticed in the beginning.

-3. Discoloration at the top of the walls means that the water is rising inside the wall, or that something is directing it to that particular level.
+3. Discoloration at the top of the walls means that the water is rising inside the wall, or that something is directing it to that level.

-Please contact us at 314-428-2324 for more info or to make an appointment.
+Please contact us at 314-428-2324 for more details or to schedule an appointment.